Soza/tdd_training/README.md

 Refactoring: Improving the Design of Existing Code - Martin Fowler

-Several online blogs and forums.
+Several online blogs and forums